-Distillation begins when the temperature at the top of the distillation unit reaches 78.2 °C and ends when the temperature exceeds the value of 79 °C. The ethanol evaporation temperature is exactly within this range of values and as soon as the temperature exits this range means that there is no more ethanol in the superheated steam and that the distillation process is complete.
+Distillation begins when the temperature at the top of the distillation unit reaches 78.2 °C and ends when the temperature exceeds the value of 79 °C. The ethanol evaporation temperature is between this range.
+As soon as the temperature exits this range, it means that there is no more ethanol in the superheated steam and that the distillation process is complete.

-Yes, sample names can be entered into the EIM-PADS program.
+Sample names can be entered into the EIM9000 program.

-Yes, the distillation time in the first place depends on the amount of ethanol in the sample.
-The average distillation process lasts from 1.5 to 2 hours.
+The distillation time depends on the amount of ethanol in the sample.
+The average distillation process varies from 1 to 2 hours.

-Distillation may be stopped at any time, but it is not advisable in this case to use distillate for authentication because the process is not complete and is not quantitative by itself.
+Distillation may be stopped at any time, but it is not advisable.
+In case it was only partially distilled, it is not advisable to use distillate for authentication because the process is not complete and is not quantitative by itself.
 Ethanol must be quantitatively extracted from the sample to be analyzed in order for the results to be reliable and valid.

 It is not possible to concentrate ethanol by standard distillation to the ethanol concentrations obtained on EIM-PADS.

-The space occupied by EIM-PADS depends first on the number of distillation units within a single battery. if the distillation battery contains 10 distillation units then the space it occupies is about 8 square meters.
+The space occupied by EIM-PADS depends on the number of distillation units within a single battery.
+Dimensions and weight of one distillation unit is 500mm x 400mm x 1500mm (W x D x H); 30kg NET weight.

-SG Isotech is a 100% private company specializing in the production, research and development of analytical instrumentation equipment for the authentication of food products, which is based on the determination of stable isotopes of light elements such as Hydrogen, Carbon, Oxygen, Nitrogen, and Sulfur.
+SG Isotech specializes in research, development, and production of analytical instrumentation equipment for the authentication of food products.
+Our technology is based on the determination of stable isotopes of light elements such as Hydrogen, Carbon, Oxygen, Nitrogen, and Sulfur.

 SG Isotech was founded in 2013 in the Republic of Serbia.

-SG Isotech currently has collaborations with scientific institutions and scientific teams (laboratories and research centers) in the US, Austria, Hungary, the Russian Federation and the People's Republic of China.
+SG Isotech currently has collaborations with scientific institutions and scientific teams (laboratories and research centers) in the US, Austria, Hungary, and the Russian Federation.